CivicActions/guidebook/common-practices-tools/security/README.md

 -   `~/.gnupg/`
 -   `~/.config`

 Consider committing your personalization files (like `~/.bashrc`) into a Git repository.
-Just make sure that you do _not_ commit any files that may contain private keys or passwords.
+Please ensure that you do _not_ commit any files that may contain private keys or passwords.

 While it's preferable that you _not_ backup any company or client sensitive files or data, it is critical that such data is completely deleted from your machine(s) when you stop working for that client.